"My heart and mind are unbelievably creative ... when I am ready."

 What preparations make me ready?
 Opening my mind?
 Opening my heart?
 Opening to inner listening as never before?
 Opening to courage I never knew possible?
 Opening to being with people in ways I have never imagined?
 These and a hundred other openings?

 The day is past for lying, cheating, stealing political candidates and petulant, whining, fit-throwing political activists.
-These habits will still be seen in some circles, especially among government worshippers as they continue to lose control, but they no longer have much effect on the voting public looking for solutions which "ring true" within themselves.
+These habits will still be seen in some circles, especially among government worshipers as they continue to lose control, but they no longer have much effect on the voting public looking for solutions which "ring true" within themselves.

 The political candidate or political activist of the future must be in touch with the good, the honest, and the true inside of people.
 This requires them to be in touch with the good, the honest, and the true inside themselves.